zidingz/h2o-3/h2o-docs/src/product/data-science/upliftdrf.rst

 -  `validation_frame <algo-params/validation_frame.html>`__: (Optional) Specify the dataset used to evaluate the accuracy of the model.

--  `nfolds <algo-params/nfolds.html>`__: Specify the number of folds for cross-validation.
-This option defaults to 0 (no cross-validation).

 -  `y <algo-params/y.html>`__: (Required) Specify the column to use as the dependent variable.
 The data can be numeric or categorical.